 Step by step

-- Download the macOS .dmg from the wallet download page, open it, and drag BTX PQ wallet into your Applications folder.
+- Download the macOS .dmg from the wallet download page and open it.

-Verify the download (optional, recommended)
+Verify the download (optional)

 On Windows